DarkSorrow/rn-google-signin/README.md

    GoogleSignIn.configure(config);
    ```

-The rest of your code should work without changes!
+The basic sign-in API is designed to be compatible to minimize code changes during migration.

 ## Troubleshooting